Does your disability prevent you from maintaining employment but your VA rating isn’t very high?

 Neck or cervical strain is a pain in the muscles and tendons of the neck area.
 Many veterans suffer from this condition due to the injuries they receive in military service.
 If you suffer from whiplash, disc injury, a pinched nerve, or damage to the spinal cord, you may experience neck pain that could qualify you for disability benefits.

-Lumbosacral strain is a pain in the lower back due to injured muscles and tendons in this area.
+Lumbosacral strain is pain in the lower back due to injured muscles and tendons in this area.
 Many veterans experience this condition due to straining or injuring their lower back from in-service duties or combat.

 The VA can assign you a 60% disability rating for neck or lumbosacral strain If you have debilitating occurrences of either condition for a minimum of six weeks within the past year.